xthecoolboy/discord-bot-1222/README.md

 # ice-bot

+## COMMANDO FORK

+This is a branch of ice to convert all commands to commando.
+When this will be done and working, it will be pushed to master.
+Until then, this is highly unstable and todo thing - things bellow may not be accurate and may not work.

+## About

 Universal discord bot to suite all of your needs.

 Want to use Ice?
 Invite link can be found on ice's [website](http://ice.danbulant.eu).